SamofDatasets/sql-data-warehouse-project/README.md

 4. **Analytics & Reporting**: Creating SQL-based reports and dashboards for actionable insights.

 ##
-Enjoy exploring this project — feel free to fork, learn, and build on it!
+Enjoy exploring this project.
+Feel free to fork, learn, and build on it.